Skip to content

 Eat Balanced, Regular Meals

 Rather than skipping meals or dramatically cutting calories, focus on balanced meals that include protein, fiber, healthy fats, and whole-food carbohydrates.
-This approach supports steady blood sugar, reduces cravings, and gives your body the sustained energy it needs.
+This can support steadier blood sugar, reduce cravings, and support better daily energy.

 Avoid Extreme Dieting

-Crash diets, very low-calorie plans, and aggressive fasting can elevate cortisol, deplete muscle, and worsen the exact metabolic patterns that make weight management harder during perimenopause.
-Nourishing your body adequately is far more effective than restricting it severely.
+Crash diets, very low-calorie plans, and aggressive fasting can elevate stress, deplete muscle, and worsen the exact metabolic patterns that make weight management harder during perimenopause.

 Focus on Consistency Over Perfection

 Progress during perimenopause may be slower and less linear than you are used to.
-That is normal and okay.
-Sustainable habits applied consistently over weeks and months will always serve you better than short bursts of extreme effort.
+That is normal.
+Sustainable habits applied consistently over weeks and months tend to serve women far better than short bursts of extreme effort.

 Track Progress Realistically

-The scale tells only part of the story — and during perimenopause, it can be particularly misleading due to fluid shifts and hormonal fluctuations.
-Consider also tracking how your clothes fit, your energy levels, your sleep quality, and your strength.
-These markers often reflect meaningful change well before the scale does.
+The scale tells only part of the story, and during perimenopause it can be especially misleading because of fluid shifts and hormonal fluctuations.
+Consider also tracking how your clothes fit, your energy, your sleep quality, and your strength.

 What Not to Do

 Knowing what to avoid can be just as valuable as knowing what to try.
-These common approaches tend to backfire during perimenopause:
+These common approaches often backfire during perimenopause:

 • Crash dieting or severe restriction.
-This raises cortisol, promotes muscle loss, and often leads to rebound weight gain.
+This may raise stress, promote muscle loss, and lead to rebound patterns later.

 • Over-exercising without recovery.
 More is not always better.
-Excessive intensity without rest can keep your body in a stress state that resists fat loss.
+Excessive intensity without rest can keep your body in a stress state.

 • Skipping meals.
 This often leads to blood sugar crashes, stronger cravings, and overeating later in the day.

 • Obsessing over the scale.
-Daily weight can fluctuate significantly due to fluid retention and hormones.
-Weighing yourself daily can create unnecessary emotional distress.
+Daily weight can fluctuate due to hormones and fluid shifts.

 Where to Start: Three Simple First Steps

-If this all feels like a lot, here is the simplest version.
+If this feels like a lot, keep it simple.
 You do not need to change everything at once.
 Start with three things:

 • Walk daily.
-Twenty to thirty minutes of walking — at any pace — can support cortisol regulation, blood sugar stability, and mood.
-It is simple, free, and genuinely effective.
+Twenty to thirty minutes of walking can support stress regulation, blood sugar balance, and mood.

 • Start strength training twice a week.
-Even two short sessions of basic movements like squats, rows, and presses can help preserve muscle and support your metabolism.
+Even two short sessions of basic movements can help preserve muscle and support your metabolism.

-These three habits, done consistently, create a meaningful foundation.
-Everything else can build from there — at your own pace, in your own time.
+These habits, done consistently, create a meaningful foundation.
+Everything else can build from there.

-For a complete structured starting point, explore our Beginner’s Guide to Weight Loss for Women.
+For a complete starting point, explore our Beginner’s Guide to Weight Loss for Women.

 Can You Still Lose Weight During Perimenopause?